odrnk/bookmarkext/docs/initial_plan.md

 At the root level, the grid contains all root tags and all not tagged bookmarks.
 If a tag is dbl-clicked, it shows all its children tags and all bookmarks that have this tag.

-If a tag is right-clicked, it show a context menu with the following options: "**Open**", "Open all in tabs", "New Tag", "New Bookmark", "Cut", "Copy", "Paste", "Delete".
+If a tag is right-clicked, it show a context menu with the following options: "**Open**", "Open all in tabs", "New Tag", "New Bookmark", "Cut", "Copy", "Paste", "Unset", "Delete".

 If a tag is copied and pasted somewhere, it will  create a new parent tag for it and all its bookmarks will have this parent tag.

 If a tag is cut and pasted somewhere, it will no longer have its old parent and so its bookmarks.

-A tag will be completely deleted only if it has 0 or 1 parent and no bookmarks.
-Otherwise, only its relation with one of its parents will be deleted (which will affect its bookmarks accordingly.)
+In case of a tag, "Unset" means that the relation between the tag and the parent tag will be removed.
+In case of a bookmark, "Unset" means that it will no longer have the tag.

+In case of a bookmark, "Delete" means that it will be completely deleted.
+In case of a tag, "Delete" means that it will be completely deleted and all its bookmarks will be deleted.
+So it will propably make sense to show some confirmation popup to prevent accidental deletion of many bookmarks.